jeelabs/esp-link/README.md

 join your pre-existing wifi network as a pure station.
 However, in order to get there the esp-link will start out as an access point and you'll have to join its network to configure it.
 The short version is:
- 1. the esp-link creates a wifi access point
+ 1. the esp-link creates a wifi access point with an SSID of the form `ESP_012ABC`
- 2. your laptop joins as a station and you configure the esp-link wifi with your network info by pointing your browser at `http://192.168.4.1/`
+ 2. you join your laptop to the esp-link's network as a station and you configure the esp-link wifi with your network info by pointing your browser at http://192.168.4.1/
- 3. the esp-link joins your network while continuing to also be an access point ("AP+STA")
+ 3. the esp-link starts to connect to your network while continuing to also be an access point ("AP+STA"), the esp-link may show up with the esp-link.local hostname (depends on your DHCP/DNS config)
- 4. the esp-link succeeds in connecting and shuts down its own access point
+ 4. the esp-link succeeds in connecting and shuts down its own access point after 15 seconds,
- 5. if the esp-link looses your network it brings up its access point again

 LED indicators
 --------------
 Assuming appropriate hardware attached to GPIO pins, the green "conn" LED will show the wifi status as follows:
-- Very short flash once a second: not connected to a network and running as AP+STA
+- Very short flash once a second: not connected to a network and running as AP+STA, i.e. trying to connect to the configured network
 - Very short flash once every two seconds: not connected to a network and running as AP-only
-- Even on/off at 1HZ: connected to your network but no IP address (waiting for DHCP)
+- Even on/off at 1HZ: connected to the configured network but no IP address (waiting on DHCP)
-- Steady on with very short off every 3 seconds: connected to your network with an IP address (esp-link shuts down its AP after 15 seconds)
+- Steady on with very short off every 3 seconds: connected to the configured network with an IP address (esp-link shuts down its AP after 15 seconds)

 The yellow "ser" LED will blink briefly every time serial data is sent or received by the esp-link.